Analysis | A.J. Hinch is back in MLB as the Tigers’ new manager. He brings with him some massive baggage.

 But Hinch, of course, comes with something more: the massive baggage of the Houston Astros’ sign-stealing scheme.

-Separating Hinch, named the Tigers’ manager Friday, from the scandal that rocked baseball last offseason is impossible, despite MLB’s finding that he had no active role in it as the Astros’ manager and despite his contrition over not putting an end to it.
+Separating Hinch, named the Tigers’ manager Friday, from the scandal that rocked baseball last offseason is impossible despite MLB’s finding that he had no active role in it as the Astros’ manager and despite his contrition over not putting an end to it.
 The fact remains that he was the uniformed leader and public face of a team that cheated on its way to the World Series title in 2017, a reality that cost him that job.

-In hiring Hinch less than a year later, and just days after his MLB-mandated, one-season suspension ended, to guide their roster through the back half of a rebuilding project — in which they have finished in last place in the American League Central in back-to-back seasons and four of the past six — the Tigers are banking on the idea that their fan base and even their players have gotten past what occurred under Hinch’s watch in Houston.
+In hiring Hinch less than a year later, just days after his MLB-mandated, one-season suspension ended, to guide their roster through the back half of a rebuilding project — in which they have finished in last place in the American League Central in back-to-back seasons and four of the past six — the Tigers are banking on the idea that their fan base and even their players have gotten past what occurred under Hinch’s watch in Houston.

 The reward, the Tigers are essentially hoping and saying, will be bigger than the risk.